• Skip to primary navigation

 Skittles STEM

-All you need for this activity is a bag of skittles and water!
-Pour warm water over the skittles and watch as the colours spread out.
+All you need is a bag of Skittles and water for this activity!
+Pour warm water over the Skittles and watch as the colours spread out.

-If you’ve got a white coffee filter or filter paper hanging around, you could try some candy chromatography at the same time!
+If you have a white coffee filter or filter paper lying around, you could try some candy chromatography at the same time!

 Instructions for an elf themed skittle experiment